WGLab/dragonstar2019/alignment/README.md

 And then,
 ```
 SN      0       number of samples:      1
-SN      0       number of records:      1565
+SN      0       number of records:      1588
 SN      0       number of no-ALTs:      0
-SN      0       number of SNPs: 1546
+SN      0       number of SNPs: 1569
 SN      0       number of MNPs: 0
 SN      0       number of indels:       19
 SN      0       number of others:       0
-SN      0       number of multiallelic sites:   1
+SN      0       number of multiallelic sites:   0
-SN      0       number of multiallelic SNP sites:       1
+SN      0       number of multiallelic SNP sites:       0
 ```
-It seems that there are 1565 called variants which are correct, and there are total 2406 called variants, and thus the precision is 1565/2406=0.65.
+It seems that there are 1588 called variants which are correct, and there are total 2060 called variants, and thus the precision is 1588/2060=0.771.
 Using
 ```
 bcftools stats vcf/vcf.chr1.2mb.vcf.gz | grep "^SN"
 ```
-We can know that there are 1922 gold-standard variants, and thus, the recall is 1565/1922=0.814.
+We can know that there are 1922 gold-standard variants, and thus, the recall is 1588/1922=0.826.

 ##### 1.5.2.
 On A bam file aligned with `bwa bam`
 ```
+bcftools view -i '%QUAL>=200' bwa.bcftools.call.bcf > bwa.bcftools.call.vcf
-bgzip bwa.bcftools.call.vcf
+bgzip -f bwa.bcftools.call.vcf
 bcftools index -f bwa.bcftools.call.vcf.gz
 bcftools stats bwa.bcftools.call.vcf.gz | grep "^SN"
 ```
 will generate the statistics below
 ```
 SN      0       number of samples:      1
-SN      0       number of records:      2499
+SN      0       number of records:      2074
 SN      0       number of no-ALTs:      0
-SN      0       number of SNPs: 1980
+SN      0       number of SNPs: 1772
 SN      0       number of MNPs: 0
-SN      0       number of indels:       519
+SN      0       number of indels:       302
 SN      0       number of others:       0
-SN      0       number of multiallelic sites:   26
+SN      0       number of multiallelic sites:   0
-SN      0       number of multiallelic SNP sites:       2
+SN      0       number of multiallelic SNP sites:       0
 ```
-where there are 1980 snps and 519 indels among 2 millions bp region.
+where there are 1772 snps and 302 indels among 2 millions bp region.

 ```
 bcftools stats bwa.bcftools.call.vcf.gz | grep "TSTV"